wangchning/vocabulary/Vocabulary.md

 People are naturally given to change, so there are deviations in critical thought as well as in math and science.
 Those deviations often account for the creativity that gives rise to new ideas, or theories, or even musical styles.

 - Thus nature gives the hint, man acts upon it, and by the law of inheritance exaggerates the deviation.

+### dim-witted
+- No, I thought, President Trump was boorish, dim-witted, inarticulate, incoherent, narcissistic and insensitive.
+> Someone who's dim-witted isn't very smart.
+So you might want to keep your thoughts about your dim-witted cousin to yourself.

+> It would be dim-witted to jump off the roof with an open umbrella to see if you'll float gently to the ground.
+(Spoiler: You won't.)

 ### disguise
 - He disguised himself by wearing a false beard.